FrancoLiberali/stori_challenge/README.md

 EMAIL_PUBLIC_API_KEY=<public-api-key> EMAIL_PRIVATE_API_KEY=<private-api-key> make test_e2e
 ```

-### Coverage
+### Static analyzer

-The coverage produced by the tests is measured using sonarcloud.
+TA static analysis of the code is performed by [sonarcloud](https://sonarcloud.io/project/overview?id=FrancoLiberali_stori_challenge).
+It checks for bad smells, security problems, test coverage and other issues.
 It is displayed in the README of the project.
-In addition, for a pull request to be accepted, the minimum coverage on the new code must be at least 80%.
+In addition, for a pull request to be accepted, these controls must be passed.

 ### BDD + TDD